About

 • Reducing water through evaporation and transpiration

-The program provides trees and planting services to Howard County property owners with lots of 1.5 to 10 acres in size, free of cost.
+The program provides trees and planting services (free of cost) to Howard County property owners with property lots of 1.5 to 10 acres in size.

 To qualify for the program, property owners must commit to receiving and maintaining a minimum of 50 trees.
-The property owner must care for the trees provided by the County including, but not limited to, watering, shelter maintenance and removal, protecting trees from deer and other pests, as well as invasive species remediation.
+The property owner must care for the trees provided by the County including, but not limited to, watering, shelter maintenance and removal, protecting trees from deer and other pests, and invasive species remediation.

 The County will assess each property to determine eligibility.
 A planting plan, including planting boundaries and a tree species list, will be created in collaboration with the property owner.
 An emphasis will be given to creating a contiguous planting, in which the trees are grouped together.
 However, non-contiguous plantings will be considered to address specific environmental concerns.
 Perimeter planting (one row of trees around a property) will not be accepted.

-Priority will be given to properties with the following
+Priority will be given to properties that meet the following:

-• Properties with 40% or less tree canopy coverage (the layer of leaves, branches and stems of trees that shelter the ground when viewed from above – Howard County staff can assess this remotely).
+• 40% or less tree canopy coverage (the layer of leaves, branches and stems of trees that shelter the ground when viewed from above – Howard County staff can assess this remotely).

-• Properties with environmentally sensitive features such as streams or steep slopes.
+• Environmentally sensitive features such as streams or steep slopes.

-• Properties in or near the Green Infrastucture Network (County staff can determine if your property is within this area).
+• Located in or near the Green Infrastucture Network (County staff can determine if your property is within this area).

 Planting requirements